 - Monitors implementation of IEP components by all team members

-- Monitors effectiveness of students’ IEPs by evaluating their academic development
+- Monitors the effectiveness of students’ IEPs by evaluating their academic development

 - Maintains awareness of the students’ educational reports and evaluations

 - Prepares reports of students’ educational profiles and progress